bufbuild-ru/docs/docs/protovalidate/quickstart/grpc-go/index.md

 1. Adding Protovalidate to your project.
 2. Declaring validation rules in your Protobuf files.
-3. Enabing their enforcement within an RPC API.
+3. Enabling their enforcement within an RPC API.
 4. Testing their functionality.

 ## Further reading